-Chinese Pure Land patriarchs summarized Pure Land practice as a faith-vow-practice, emphasizing how cognitive and emotional cultivation manifests as an internalized aesthetic experience of the Pure Land (Shi Shengyan 1980, 324).
-Several Pure Land patriarchs also describe common sensory experiences of joy (huanxi歡喜) and light in their verses.
-Other than simply interpreting jewel and light as symbols, there is a close relationship among the practitioner’s vision, hearing, and perception of contact with the Amitābha and the Pure Land.
-For example, the Pure Land patriarch Zhuhong 袾宏 (1535–1615), in his Xinding xifang yuanwen 新定西方願文 (Newly Edited Prayer for Aspiration to the Western Pure Land), writes:
+Later Chinese exegesis systematized these scriptural patterns.
+Premodern authors retrospectively designated as “Pure Land patriarchs” often summarized practice in terms of faith, vow, and practice, while also embedding nianfo within broader monastic curricula.
+Modern teachers such as Shengyan 聖嚴 (1931–2009) explicitly draw on this patriarchal framework to describe Pure Land practice as an experiential transformation of perception and emotion (Shi Shengyan 1980, 324).
+Figures such as Zhuhong 袾宏 (1535–1615) further articulate common sensory experiences of meditative joy (pīti) and happiness (sukha; huanxi歡喜), and encounters with light in his Xinding xifang yuanwen 新定西方願文 (Newly Edited Prayer for Aspiration to the Western Pure Land), which is a striking example:

 May Amitābha Buddha, through the power of his great compassion, know me, take pity on me, and protect me.
 May I, whether in meditation or in dreams, see Amitābha Buddha’s golden body, witness the jeweled splendor of his land, receive the sweet dew upon my crown, be bathed in his radiant light, feel his hand upon my head, be clothed in his robe—thus removing ancient karmic obstacles, increasing wholesome roots…And in the space of a finger-snap, be born within the supreme lotus of the seven-jeweled pond in the Land of Ultimate Bliss.
 When the lotus blooms, may I behold the Buddha, see the Bodhisattvas, hear the wondrous Dharma, attain the patience of the unborn Dharma, and in an instant serve all Buddhas and personally receive their prophecy of Buddhahood.

-The rest of the analysis examines how and why these sensory perceptions, including bliss, light, the relationship with Amitābha, and karma of individual practitioners are critical to the sustainment of meditative Pure Land practice.
+Rather than treating jewels and light only as abstract symbols, these texts point to a close relationship between practitioners’ visions, audition, and somatic sensations and their sense of contact with Amitābha and the Pure Land.

+In what follows, I analyze how such descriptions of seeing, hearing, and bodily contact with Amitābha’s presence—together with the karmic conditions ascribed to individual practitioners—function within Chinese textual sources as crucial supports for sustaining meditative Pure Land practice.
+Rather than positing a uniform “Chinese Pure Land tradition,” I focus on specific exegetes and lineages, and read them in dialogue with Yogācāra analyses of perception to clarify how bliss and light are theorized as central meditative objects.

 Reorienting the sensory system: Yogācāra’s view and karma

+This subsection uses Yogācāra analyses of perception and karma to rethink how “aesthetic” approaches to Pure Land should understand the sensory and affective dimensions of practice.
+Rather than positing historical dependence of Pure Land sources on particular Yogācāra texts, I take Yogācāra here as a conceptual framework that aligns with, and helps to clarify, how Chinese Pure Land authors describe the reorientation of perception, emotion, and karmic tendencies.

-This sub-section examines the reorientation of the sensory system in aesthetical studies of the Pure Land, based on the Yogācāra’s discourse on karma and non-duality of self and other.
-Since the eighteenth century, the cultivation of mind and body has been a key topic within aesthetic discourse (see Carritt 1953; Guyer 1990; Eran 2020; Kabgani and Dashti 2024).
-Western philosophy has often upheld dualistic distinctions between rational mind—tasked with discerning universal truths—and individual emotion and perception—through which the world is experienced (Kant 1790; Schiller 1795; Croce 1901).
-Aesthetics thereby became tied to questions of perception and treated beauty as an intrinsic property of objects, assessed through pleasure, harmony, or form (Kieran 1997, 383).
-Meanwhile, philosophical debates regarding the human sensory system and the cultivation of freedom reveal the deep entrenchment of Western conceptual frameworks in this discourse, particularly Western models typically conceive perception as a one-way flow from external stimuli to internal awareness, shaped historically by Cartesian dualism and later physiological theories (Brandt, Dieterich, and Huppert 2024).
-Together, these debates construct a complex Western notion of emotional cultivation and freedom grounded in the sensory and moral faculties of the individual self.
+Since the eighteenth century, Western aesthetic theory has often presupposed a dualistic model of the human person: a rational mind tasked with discerning universal truths is distinguished from emotion and perception, which are treated as subjective vehicles of experience (Kant 1790; Schiller 1795; Croce 1901; Carritt 1953; Guyer 1990; Eran 2020; Kabgani and Dashti 2024).
+Beauty is frequently conceived as an intrinsic property of objects, assessed by responses of pleasure, harmony, or form (Kieran 1997, 383).
+Perception is typically imagined as a one‑way flow from external stimuli to internal awareness, a view historically shaped by Cartesian mind–body dualism and later physiological models (Brandt, Dieterich, and Huppert 2024).
+Within such frameworks, emotional cultivation and freedom are grounded in the sensory and moral faculties of an autonomous individual self.